Nissan VK engine: Motorsport

 The Nissan Motorsport VK56DE was launched in Australia for the V8 Supercars Championship in 2013 by Kelly Racing in Melbourne.
 The engine has been reduced in capacity to 4990 cc to fit the V8 Supercars regulations.
 It has a bore and stroke of 102.69x75.31 mm.
-It will be fitted to a Nissan Altima version of the V8 Supercars "Car of the Future" specification that will compete from 2013 onwards.
+It was fitted to a Nissan Altima version of the V8 Supercars "Car of the Future" specification that competed from 2013 until 2019.